ealang/pixel-reader/README.md

 An epub reader for Linux.
 It is currently optimized for the [Miyoo Mini](https://retrogamecorps.com/2022/05/15/miyoo-mini-v2-guide/).

-The app is in an early release state.
-Images are not supported.
-Text only, and limited formatting.

 ![Screenshot](resources/demo.gif)

 ## Miyoo Mini Installation

-Instructions for Onion or default OS:
+Instructions for Onion or factory OS:

 [Download the latest release](https://github.com/ealang/pixel-reader/releases), and extract the zip into the root of your SD card.
 Boot your device, and the app should now show up in the apps list.

+Note: Untested on pre April 2022 firmware.

 Epub files can be placed anywhere on the SD card.
 Browse to the location after launching the app.